TorXakis/userdocs/source/Installation.rst

     $ wget https://github.com/TorXakis/TorXakis/releases/download/v0.9.0/torxakis-0.9.0.x86_64.AppImage
     $ chmod a+x torxakis-0.9.0.x86_64.AppImage
     $ ./torxakis-0.9.0.x86_64.AppImage

+When the AppImage is run, then by its `architecture <AppImageArch_>`_, its runtime part is executed which mounts its diskimage part using FUSE readonly.
+Then it runs the application on the mounted image using all libraries and depending utilities within the image.
+Only libraries which are always available on every linux system are not included in the AppImage.
+In this way the AppImage can guarantee it will run on every (recent) release of any linux distribution.

 Note: most Docker installations do not permit the use FUSE inside containers for security reasons.
 Instead, you can extract and run an AppImage without using FUSE by setting the following environment variable: